jingwei-li/Unfairness_HCP_process/README.md

-# Unfairness_HCP_process
-Fairness in RSFC-based behavioral prediction using the HCP dataset
+# Fairness between African Americans (AA) and white Americans  (WA) in RSFC-based behavioral prediction using the HCP dataset

+## Author's comment

+I am working hard to push up my code and readme. ^_^